 In this conventional world, surgical procedures have progressed quite dramatically over a period of time.
-More than 5,00,000 hysterectomies take place each year in the United States and these operations have escalated in numerals from a mere 14.3% in 2004 to a humongous 59% in present.
+More than 5,00,000 hysterectomies take place each year and these operations have escalated in numerals from a mere 14.3% in 2004 to a humongous 59% in present.
 Even Indian women are getting such medical procedures done at a growing rate.
-According to a survey, conducted by the Ministry of Health and Family Welfare in 2015-16, nearly 3.2 percent of the female population lying between the age group of 15-49 years have had a hysterectomy.
+According to a survey, conducted by the Ministry of Health and Family Welfare in 2015-2016, nearly 3.2 percent of the female population lying between the age group of 15-49 years have had a hysterectomy.
 However, the prevalence of such operations to get uterus removed is a bit higher in the age group of 30-39 years and is about 3.6 percent.
 But what is this hysterectomy and why are more and more female population turning infertile through such surgeries?

 Hysterectomy – An Overview